marizmelo/marizmelo.github.com/_posts/2013-03-31-python_lexer.md

 This is a complex topic.
 Write a comment if you have any problems implementing this algorithm.

-UPDATE:
+**UPDATE:**
-As pointed by Thiago Moura on the comments, this code and comments was written while following the Udacity programing language course at http://udacity.com.
+As pointed by Thiago Moura on the comments, this code and comments were written while following the Udacity programing language course at [http://udacity.com](http://udacity.com).
 Thank you Thiago.